vmware-tanzu/tanzu-framework/packages/readiness/README.md

 # readiness Package

-This package provides the functionality to define and evaluate k8s clusters for suitability of running enterprise-workloads using [readiness](https://INFO_NEEDED).
+This package provides the functionality to define and evaluate k8s clusters for suitability of running enterprise workloads using [readiness](https://INFO_NEEDED).

 ## Components